 - Increase your excess: The excess is the amount you will have to stump in the event of any claim.
 If you volunteer to increase this, say from £200 to £500, the cost of your premium will come down.

 - Build up your no-claims discount: The longer you don’t make a claim, the bigger No Claims Discount (NCD) you can build up.
-One years’ NCD can provide a reduction of around 30% while savings of up to 70% are available after five years.
+One year's NCD can result in a reduction of around 30% while savings of up to 70% are available after five years.

 - Make sure you don’t double up on cover: Gadget insurance comes as part of some packaged current accounts, so make sure you are not paying for two lots of cover for your tablet or smart phone.